 All interviews will follow the same format:

 The interviews will commence with a 10-minute PowerPoint presentation by the candidate on a research related subject of their choosing.
 Normally this would be on a research-oriented project, such as a BSc or MSc/MSci project, that you have conducted.
 The last slide should focus on your future aspirations.
 Please ensure you practice sharing your screen and power point presentation using Zoom.

 The interview will be of a technical nature that will explore your recent research-related studies, particularly project work, including achievements and depth of understanding.
 More general questions may also be asked.

 All candidates are invited to attend a group journal club.
 During the Journal club you will be asked to discuss and review a journal in small groups.
 The group will consist of current PhD students and other candidates.

 - Meet Potential Supervisors

-If you have any specific requirements during or in advance of the interview process, please get in touch at least 7 days beforehand.
+If you have any specific requirements during or in advance of the interview process, please contact us at least 7 days beforehand.
 Please let our team know if you would like to meet a Disability Adviser.
 For some people it is useful to meet a Disability Adviser and admissions tutor during your visit, for example to discuss support required.